mzucker/mzucker.github.io/_posts/2020-05-18-demystifying-discrete-time-linear-systems.md

 unfold whether you are actively controlling it or not (that's
 $$\mathbf{A}$$).
-You can always turn off the active dynamics by specifying a control of zero, but your system is forever doomed to the tyrrany of its own passive dynamics.
+You can always turn off the active dynamics by specifying a control of zero, but your system is forever doomed to the tyranny of its own passive dynamics.

 Furthermore, many well-established and thoroughly-studied tools and techniques expect you to specify a system in a standard matrix